 Originally built as a grand hôtel particulier, Hotel des Grands Boulevards came into being at the turn of the 18th century, when the French Revolution was in full swing and Parisian society was in a state of flux.
 Despite all the change, the building has held onto its Haussmann-designed exterior over the years, and although the original interiors have gone, it’s managed to stay true to its roots in a more novel way, using design to play with the idea of change.
 Old meets new and the elite comes up against the everyday, with regal Louis XVI styles sitting alongside rustic furniture and shiny modern lighting, acting out a choreographed encounter between the ages.
 You’ll find TVs masquerading as mirrors, and rotary dial phones that turn out to have VoiP capabilities, letting you speak to friends on the other side of the world without spending so much as a centime.
 As we said, this hotel’s kept the spirit of revolution alive and kicking.

-Whenever you book a stay at a Smith Hotel with us, we’ll invite you to review it when you get back.
+Whenever you book a stay at a Smith hotel or villa, we’ll invite you to review it when you get back.
 Read what other Smith members had to say in Hotel des Grands Boulevards’s Guestbook below.

 The room, rooftop bar and recommendations for bistros.